 The Kentucky and Supreme Court Truth in Lending Act

-The Supreme Court case stated you didn’t have to file the lawsuit within those 3 years.
-But you did have to send written notice.
+The Supreme Court case states that you don’t have to file the lawsuit within those three years.
+But you do have to send written notice.
 When the Jesinoskis sued 4.5 years later they asked for damages from Countrywide for the failure to provide the notices.

-Every Federal Circuit Court, the Consumer Financial Protection Bureau, and the Supreme Court now agree written notice is all that is required.
-What this means is that when loans are transferred and these documents are lost the lenders cannot effectively sue to collect.
+Every Federal Circuit Court, the Consumer Financial Protection Bureau, and the Supreme Court now agree written notice is the only requirement.
+What this means is that when loans transfer and they lose the documents, the lenders cannot effectively sue to collect.

-There are over 64 separate defenses at least to a foreclosure.
+There are over 64 separate defenses to a foreclosure.
 When you properly outline and sue the mortgage company back you can often force the lender to be more reasonable.
-Either give the homeowner terms that are reasonable or face years in litigation.
-One time this lasted over 15 years in our office.
+When this happens, they either have to give the homeowner terms that are reasonable or face years in litigation.
+One case actually lasted over 15 years in our office.

 Other Kentucky Foreclosure Defenses TILA & RESPA Real Estate Settlement Procedures Act

 Inadequate disclosures are just one common mistake the lenders make in the rush to close a home loan under TILA.
-All fees, costs, interest rates, and charges for the financing and closing must be clearly disclosed.
-The down payment, payment amount, financing charges, terms of repayment, and payment period have specific definitions that must be accurately set forth in the closing documents.
-It isn’t enough to be accurate you have to be timely as well.
+They must provide clear disclosure for all fees, costs, interest rates, and charges for the financing and closing.
+Moreover, the down payment, payment amount, financing charges, terms of repayment, and payment period have specific definitions that must be accurately set forth in the closing documents.
+It isn’t enough to be accurate—you have to be timely as well.

-Respa also makes it illegal to fail to:
+Respa also makes it illegal to fail to adequately perform the following: